ietf-rats-wg/eat/draft-ietf-rats-eat.md

 In many cases proprietary claims will be the easiest and most obvious way to proceed, however for better interoperability, use of general standardized claims is preferred.

+# Endorsements and Verification Keys {#keyid}

+The Verifier must possess the correct key when it performs the cryptographic part of an EAT verification (e.g., verifying the COSE/JOSE signature).
+This section describes several ways to identify the verification key.
+There is not one standard method.

+The verification key itself may be a public key, a symmetric key or something complicated in the case of a scheme like Direct Anonymous Attestation (DAA).

+RATS Architecture {{RATS.Architecture}} describes what is called an Endorsement.
+This is an input to the Verifier that is usually the basis of the trust placed in an EAT and the Attester that generated it.
+It may contain the public key for verification of the signature on the EAT.
+It may contain Reference Values to which EAT claims are compared as part of the verification process.
+It may contain implied claims, those that are passed on to the Relying Party in Attestation Results.

+There is not yet any standard format(s) for an Endorsement.
+One format that may be used for an Endorsement is an X.509 certificate.
+Endorsement data like Reference Values and implied claims can be carried in X.509 v3 extensions.
+In this use, the public key in the X.509 certificate becomes the verification key, so identification of the Endorsement is also identification of the verification key.

+The verification key identification and establishment of trust in the EAT and the attester may also be by some other means than an Endorsement.

+For the components (Attester, Verifier, Relying Party,...) of a particular end-end attestation system to reliably interoperate, its definition should specify how the verification key is identified.
+Usually, this will be in the profile document for a particular attestation system.

+## Identification Methods

+Following is a list of possible methods of key identification.
+A specific attestation system may employ any one of these or one not listed here.

+The following assumes Endorsements are X.509 certificates or equivalent and thus does not mention or define any identifier for Endorsements in other formats.
+If such an Endorsement format is created, new identifiers for them will also need to be created.

+### COSE/JWS Key ID

+The COSE standard header parameter for Key ID (kid) may be used.
+See {{RFC9052}} and {{RFC7515}}

+COSE leaves the semantics of the key ID open-ended.
+It could be a record locator in a database, a hash of a public key, an input to a KDF, an authority key identifier (AKI) for an X.509 certificate or other.
+The profile document should specify what the key ID's semantics are.

+### JWS and COSE X.509 Header Parameters

+COSE X.509 {{COSE.X509.Draft}} and JSON Web Siganture {{RFC7515}} define several header parameters (x5t, x5u,...) for referencing or carrying X.509 certificates any of which may be used.

+The X.509 certificate may be an Endorsement and thus carrying additional input to the Verifier.
+It may be just an X.509 certificate, not an Endorsement.
+The same header parameters are used in both cases.
+It is up to the attestation system design and the Verifier to determine which.

+### CBOR Certificate COSE Header Parameters

+Compressed X.509 and CBOR Native certificates are defined by CBOR Certificates {{CBOR.Cert.Draft}}.
+These are semantically compatible with X.509 and therefore can be used as an equivalent to X.509 as described above.

+These are identified by their own header parameters (c5t, c5u,...).

+### Claim-Based Key Identification

+For some attestation systems, a claim may be re-used as a key identifier.
+For example, the UEID uniquely identifies the entity and therefore can work well as a key identifier or Endorsement identifier.

+This has the advantage that key identification requires no additional bytes in the EAT and makes the EAT smaller.

+This has the disadvantage that the unverified EAT must be substantially decoded to obtain the identifier since the identifier is in the COSE/JOSE payload, not in the headers.

+## Other Considerations

+In all cases there must be some way that the verification key is itself verified or determined to be trustworthy.
+The key identification itself is never enough.
+This will always be by some out-of-band mechanism that is not described here.
+For example, the Verifier may be configured with a root certificate or a master key by the Verifier system administrator.

+Often an X.509 certificate or an Endorsement carries more than just the verification key.
+For example, an X.509 certificate might have key usage constraints and an Endorsement might have Reference Values.
+When this is the case, the key identifier must be either a protected header or in the payload such that it is cryptographically bound to the EAT.
+This is in line with the requirements in section 6 on Key Identification in JSON Web Signature {{RFC7515}}.

 # Changes from Previous Drafts

 The following is a list of known changes from the previous drafts.
 This list is